-- A. A student on academic ineligibility will not be allowed to participate in or attend any extracurricular activities (any school sponsored, non-credit bearing activity including participation in sports, clubs, organizations, and class activities or attendance at dances). - B. A student on academic probation or ineligibility will not be allowed privileges (including driving and lunch release). - C. A student on academic probation or ineligibility will be on pass restriction (passes given for academic reasons only). - D. The decision to deny participation in the senior trip and junior prom will be made by the Superintendent.
+- A. A student on academic ineligibility will not be allowed to participate in or attend any extracurricular activities (any school-sponsored, non-credit bearing activity including participation in sports, clubs, organizations, and class activities or attendance at dances). - B. A student on academic probation or ineligibility will not be allowed privileges (including driving and lunch release). - C. A student on academic probation or ineligibility will be on pass restriction (passes given for academic reasons only). - D. The decision to deny participation in a class trip or prom will be made by the Principal.